kreshuklab/plant-seg/Documentation-GUI/README.md

   # spline order for rescaling (keep 0 for segmentation post processing
   order: 0
 ```
-This configuration can be found here [config.yaml](examples/config.yaml).
+This configuration can be found at [config.yaml](examples/config.yaml).

 ### Pipeline Usage (command line)
-Our pipeline is completely configuration file based and does not require any coding.
+In order to start PlantSeg from command line:
 First, activate the newly created conda environment with:
 ```bash
 conda activate plant-seg